Non-provisional Utility Patent Applications

 The specification for the patent is a hand-crafted legal instrument that describes the invention and the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains to make and use the invention.
 The specification concludes with one or more claims particularly pointing out and distinctly claiming the subject matter that is to be regarded as the invention.
 Claims may be independent or dependent upon other claims in the patent.

 The patent office fee for filing a non-provisional application depends upon the number and complexity of claims in the application.
-For an application with three or fewer independent claims and twenty or fewer claims total, fees are as follows (as of September 30, 2009):
+A basic filing fee applies to an application with three or fewer independent claims and twenty or fewer claims total.
+Additional or more complex claims may increase the filing fee considerably.In addition, filing fees are discounted according to the type of entity applying for patent.
+For further information on Patent Office fees, see our informational page on Patent Office Fees and Discounts.